armchair-traveller/svelte-kitify/README.md

 ⚠ **SvelteKit is still in closed-source beta**.
 This template and its API may change drastically in the next few months.
+⚠ Netlify adapter currently has issues building.
+The repo will not be updated until then.

 Command to use template: `npx degit armchair-traveller/sveltekit-netlify`